krmttr/CS-210-Project/README.md

 ## Project Overview

-Welcome to the repository for our CS 210 Introduction to Data Science course project, conducted during the Fall semester of 2023-24 at Sabanci University.
+Welcome to the repository for my CS 210 Introduction to Data Science course project, conducted during the Fall semester of 2023-24 at Sabanci University.
 This project explores the relationship between physical activity and sleep quality using personal health data.

 ## Project Description

 In this project, I aim to investigate the hypothesis that daily physical activity levels have a significant impact on sleep quality.
-To do so, I have utilized Apple Health data as our primary data source, focusing on sleep patterns and activity metrics.
+To do so, I have utilized Apple Health data as my primary data source, focusing on sleep patterns and activity metrics.

 ## Repository Contents